MHedish/Hubitat/Drivers/RainBird-LNK/README.md

 - **Auto Time Sync**: Prevents time drift so watering days and times remain correct.
 - **Number of Zones**: Automatically updated for compatible controllers (ESP-Me / ESP-Me3).
-- **Refresh Interval**: Adjust between 1–60 minutes.
-Use 60 minutes when winterized to reduce network traffic.
+- **Refresh Interval**: Adjust between 1 minute to 8 hours.
+There is also a manual option for when the system is winterized.
+The default is 5 minutes.
 - **Log All Events**: Logs all zone and rain sensor changes.
 - **Debug Logging**: Automatically disables after 30 minutes.